antmicro/topwrap/docs/source/description_files.md

 A more complex example of a hierarchy can be found in the [examples/hierarchy](https://github.com/antmicro/topwrap/tree/main/examples/hierarchy) directory.

-(design-description-ip-description)=
 ## IP description files

 Every IP wrapped by Topwrap needs a description file in the YAML format.

 The ports of an IP should be placed in the global `signals` key, followed by the direction - `in`, `out` or `inout`.
 The module name of an IP should be placed in the global `name` key, and it should be consistent with the definition in the HDL file.

 As an example, this is the description of ports in the Clock Crossing IP:

 ```yaml